halitbatur/e-commerce-project/README.md

   - The customer should be able to sign up using an email and a password or a social media account of your choice i.e. google, facebook, ...etc, through the `/customer/signup` endpoint.
   - The customer should be able to sign in using an email and a password or a social media account of your choice i.e. google, facebook, ...etc, through the `/customer/signin` endpoint.
   - The customer should be able to sign out through the `/customer/signout` endpoint.
-  - All `/customer` routes should be protected by the `/customer/signin` endpoint.
+  - Only customers must be authorized to access the customer endpoints, which means that you must check if the current user is a customer and is signed in.
   - The customer should remain signed in and have access to the customer routes until they sign out.
-  - If a customer is not signed in, they should not be able to access any of the customer routes.
-  - The cusotmer should be able to fetch all thier previous orders information from the `/customer/:id/orders` endpoint.
+  - The customer should be able to fetch all their previous orders information from the `/customer/orders` endpoint.
-  - The customer shoule be able to fecth and update thier profile information through the `/customer/:id/profile` endpoint.
+  - The customer should be able to fetch and update their profile information through the `/customer/profile` endpoint.
-  - The customer shoule be able to update thier cart and do CRUD operations on it i.e. add items, remove items, update items by incrementing and decrementing the quantity, ...etc. through the `/customer/:id/cart` endpoint.
+  - The customer should be able to update their cart and do CRUD operations on it i.e. add items, remove items, update items by incrementing and decrementing the quantity, ...etc. through the `/customer/cart` endpoint.

 #### Optional BONUS Requirements:

-- Build the views of yur app using the `ejs` template engine.
+- Build the views of your app using `ejs` template engine.
-- The views should include the following:
+- The views should include the main functionalities of the app.
-  - The prodcusts view
-  - The single product view
-  - The cart view
-  - The checkout view
-  - The signup view
-  - The signin view
-  - The signout view
-  - The new-admin view
-  - The customer profile view